ethereum/ethereum-org-website/src/content/developers/tutorials/implement-metamask-and-ens-into-website/index.md

 ```
 ## Conclusion {#conclusion}

-Congratulations, if you followed the steps and completed the basic website layout by yourself, then you should have a functioning test set up to connect to your Ethereum account.
+Congratulations!
+If you followed the steps and completed the basic website layout by yourself, then you should have a functioning test set up to connect to your Ethereum account.
 You can now use the data stored in the variables to your heart's content.
 Note that this implementation example will throw errors if the user cancels the connection attempt.
 You need to implement a way to handle those events by yourself.